algomo/knowledge-base/docs/docs/data-sources/Documents.md

 - Text
 - Markdown

-These can be uploaded directly within algomo and attached to your bot.
+These can be uploaded directly within Algomo and attached to your bot.

 ### Prerequisites